-If You Want to Build a Mac or iPhone App…
+If you want to build a Mac or iPhone app, learn Swift.

-Maybe iOS isn’t your thing.
-If you’d rather develop Android Apps (which includes apps for things like the Kindle Fire, not just smartphones), then Java is the language to learn!
+If you’d rather develop Android apps (which include apps for devices like the Kindle Fire, not just smartphones), then Java is the language to learn.
 Native Android apps are all coded in Java.

 Java used to be the standard for learning to code in computer science courses (but has since been replaced by Python, which I’ll talk about further down), which means it’s a good language to tackle when you’re starting out programming.
 That said, it’s also incredibly powerful and has tons of advanced capabilities.

 WordPress is the most popular content management system on the planet.
-25% of all the websites in the world run on WordPress, with 50,000 NEW sites added daily!
+25 percent of all the websites in the world run on WordPress, with 50,000 new sites added daily.
 In other words, learning WordPress opens up a huge market for you.

-Really big, data-driven websites and apps have one thing in common: databases.
+Ambitious, data-driven websites and apps have one thing in common: databases.
 And most of those databases are written in some form of SQL (MySQL, PostgreSQL, Microsoft SQL, etc.).
-In fact, even a lot of smaller sites pull content and information from a database (including most blogs and sites built on a CMS).
+In fact, many smaller sites pull content and information from a database (including most blogs and sites built on a CMS).
 Basically, SQL is everywhere, and if you use the internet, you’ve definitely encountered it before, probably without even realizing it.

-If you want a really versatile set of skills that can come in handy on almost any website or web app, then becoming proficient in SQL is a fantastic choice.
-SQL skills are also super valuable if you want to be a data analyst or strategist.
+If you want a versatile set of skills that can come in handy on almost any website or web app, becoming proficient in SQL is a fantastic choice.
+Bonus: SQL skills are super valuable if you want to be a data analyst or strategist.

 C++ is the programming language of choice for performance-critical applications like games or audio/video applications.
-All the main Adobe applications (Photoshop, Illustrator, After Effects, etc.) are built in C++.
+(Also, all the Adobe design applications, like Photoshop, Illustrator, and After Effects, are built in C++.)
 It’s used in Apple’s OS X operating system.
 Parts of Facebook, Google, and various Microsoft applications are written in C++.
 It’s even used for the SETI@home project!